 - 10.1 Councillors should understand the workload and working hours of Officers of the Town Council, in responses to all correspondence and be mindful of the deadlines and priorities of Officers.
-Where an urgent response is requested, reasons should be stated. - 10.2 Information to Councillors should be directed via the Proper Officer for circulation. - 10.3 Emails requiring acknowledgement will carry a read receipt. - 10.4 Decisions should be taken in public, including any related debates. - 10.5 Councillors should refrain from passing comment by email as it creates unnecessary email traffic.
+Where an urgent response is requested, reasons should be stated. - 10.2 Information to Councillors should be directed via the Proper Officer for circulation. - 10.3 Emails requiring acknowledgement will carry a read receipt. - 10.4 Decisions should be taken in public, including any related debates. - 10.5 Councillors should refrain from passing comment by email in respect of items that should be discussed at Council meetings as it creates unnecessary email traffic.
 Where a response is appropriate, send comments back just to the author of an email rather than replying to or adding in other recipients.